Gaia3D/mago3d-doc/foss4g-2025/guides/2_Processing_Guide_En.md

 ├── *.glb                                  # Tree 3D model
 └── *.laz                                  # Point cloud data
 ```
 **Note**: `*.glb` is a tree 3D model file to be used for forest tile generation.
-It is included in the workshop materials and can be replaced with a different 3D model if desired.
+It's included in the workshop materials, and if you want, you can replace it with a different 3D model.

 ---